 HOA Software for Self-Managed Boards, Explained by Category

-Independence note: CommonKeel has no active paid relationship with any vendor named on this site as of July 3, 2026.
-Our comparisons follow a published weighted rubric, and our disclosure policy governs any future relationships.
-Vendor facts come from vendor documentation and public sources — not hands-on testing.
+Independence note: as of July 15, 2026 CommonKeel has two active relationships, a Google Workspace referral and a QuickBooks (Intuit) affiliate, each disclosed inline on the affected pages; we have no paid relationship with any other vendor named on this site.
+Our comparisons follow a published weighted rubric, rankings are never affected by compensation, and our disclosure policy governs every relationship.
+Vendor facts come from vendor documentation and public sources, not hands-on testing.

 Start with the two pages that answer most questions